-The gift tax is a tax on the transfer of property by one individual to another while receiving nothing, or less than full value, in return.
+What is gift tax?
+Gift tax is a tax on the transfer of property by one individual to another while receiving nothing, or less than full value, in return.
 The tax applies whether the donor intends the transfer to be a gift or not.

 More from H&R Block

 Gift tax is typically paid by the donor unless the recipient agrees to pay the gift tax.
-The gift tax rate for 2017 is between 20-40%.
+The gift tax rate for 2022 is between 18 and 40%.

 If you are the recipient of the gift, you don’t have to declare the gift as income on your tax return.